bitcraft/pyscroll/README.md

 The included class, BufferedRenderer, gives great framerates, supports layered rendering and can draw itself.
 It supports fast layered tile rendering with alpha channel support.
-It also includes animated tile rendering.
+It also includes animated tile rendering and zooming!

 Use It Like a Camera